openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ openaps device add determine-basal process --require "iob temp_basal glucose profile" oref0 determine-basal
 ```

 In these commands, `--require` specifies the arguments required by each of the oref0 processes.
 Most of the arguments to the oref0 processes should look familiar to you from your experimentation with `openaps` tools earlier.
-Now it's time to put together reports that the oref0 processes can use as inputs, and reports that invoke the oref0 processes themselves.
+Now it's time to put together reports that the oref0 processes use as inputs, as well as reports and aliases that invoke the oref0 processes themselves.

 ## Organizing the reports

 It is convenient to group your reports into `settings`, `monitor`, and `enact` directories.
 The `settings` directory holds reports you may not need to refresh as frequently as those in `monitor` (e.g. BG targets and basal profile, vs. pump history and calculated IOB).
-Finally, the `enact` directory can be used to store recommendations ready to be reviewed or enacted, i.e. sent to the pump.
-The rest of this section assumes that you have created the `settings`, `monitor`, and `enact` as subdirectories in your openaps directory.
+Finally, the `enact` directory can be used to store recommendations ready to be reviewed or enacted (sent to the pump).
+The rest of this section assumes that you have created `settings`, `monitor`, and `enact` as subdirectories in your openaps directory.
 The following shell command creates these three directories:

 ```
 $ mkdir -p settings monitor enact